 B357MB pictured here is the first Ayrspeed Bentley special, built from a rescued MkVI parts car that had been raided for many bits and pieces to keep other Vancouver RROC club cars going.

-The car’s original owner had ordered his Bentley in 1952 with no sunroof, so the body condition was only medium bad, but the projected cost of replacing raided parts such as door handles, switchgear, the wiper assembly and so on totalled $17,000 in secondhand parts, so the car became a special.
+The car’s original owner had ordered his Bentley in 1952 with no sunroof, so the body condition was only medium bad, but the projected cost of replacing the parts that had been raided such as door handles, switchgear, the wiper assembly and so on totalled $17,000 in secondhand parts, so the car became a special.

-It was originally to be built with an ash wood and fabric Weymann-style touring body resembling the 1930s Blower Bentleys, but a spectacular Bugatti-shaped sidetrack presented itself in France a few years back.
+It was originally to be built with an ash wood and fabric Weymann-style four-seater touring body resembling the 1930s Vanden Plas Blower Bentleys, but a spectacular Bugatti-shaped sidetrack presented itself in France a few years back.

 Iain reported on the excellent Circuit des Remparts vintage races at Angouleme in France for a magazine, and discovered that many of the Type 35 Bugattis racing there were brand new, convincingly-patinated and rather gorgeous Argentinian fakes.
 Detecting which were replicas and which were real was a fascinating art history task, during which the beauty of the exquisite Type 35 bodywork imprinted itself on Iain’s soul.

 Would a big – Bentley-sized – version of that diminutive body translate into a huge and spectacular beauty?
 Scaling objects up changes everything, so there was no guarantee.
-Back in Vancouver, that idea appealed to restorer Robert Maynard.
-Restoring other people’s high-end sculptural bodywork has its points, but creating your own is stimulating on an entirely different level.
+Back in Vancouver, that idea appealed to a local restorer.
+Restoring other people’s high-end sculptural bodywork has its points, but creating new bodywork is stimulating on an entirely different level.

-Robert and Iain spent most evenings for a couple of months rolling and bashing a new aluminium body for this Bentley, and finished it just before the 2018 All British Field Meet in Vancouver, where it caused an encouraging fuss.
+Most evenings for a couple of months were spent rolling and bashing a new aluminium body for this Bentley, and it was finished just before the 2018 All British Field Meet in Vancouver, where it caused an encouraging fuss.
 It ended up imposing and interesting, but not a beauty.

 The car was then featured in a story in the Flying Lady, the Rolls-Royce Owners’ Club magazine, inviting a new owner to take over and finish it, as Iain wanted to concentrate on the bigger Silver Wraith chassis and go back to the Weymann tourer idea for its body.

-Fellow RROC member Al Levit read the story, fell in love with an earlier Art Deco sketch for a Rolls body in the story, and asked if he could buy the Silver Wraith chassis and the boat-tail body from the Bentley body and commission Iain to combine the two to create a spectacular new car.
+Fellow RROC member Al Levit read the story, fell in love with an earlier Art Deco body sketch by Vancouver designer Brian Johnston, and asked if he could buy the Silver Wraith chassis and the boat-tail body from the Bentley body and commission Iain to combine the two to create a spectacular new car, influenced by the Johnston sketch.
 This sounded like a fine idea, and Ayrspeed orchestrated that car for four years with completion in 2022.
 The plan was to adapt the Bentley’s boat tail and most of its body to fit the longer Rolls chassis, but the killer design problem there was the angular Roman-temple Rolls grille.
 The original Wraith bonnet worked visually and remained with the car, but none of the rest of the body did.
 The Rolls grille dictates sharp lines and angles, and while the body does still have a boat tail, the Bentley’s tail was too round and soft to work.
 One by one, moving backwards along the car, all the Bentley panels were replaced, as none of them suited the developing sharp-edged RR body.

 That left the Bentley chassis and its now redundant boat-tail body panels scattered around the Ayrspeed workshops, awaiting its reconstitution on the same Bentley chassis again.
 That is Beast 1.